liyanage/xcode-text-macros/README.md

 definition/declaration.
 Ideal for combination with the method blocks in the previous item.

-Recommended shortcut: ⌃P
+Recommended shortcut: Suggest to use the completion prefix.

 Properties
 ----------

 ### Declarations

-Inserts @property declarations.
+Inserts `@property` declarations.
 Cycles through three variants with the `retain`, `assign` and `copy` attributes.
 The selection ends up in the type and name part.
 Tip: copy/paste the property’s instance variable declaration and paste it where you want the declaration, select it and invoke the shortcut.

-Recommended shortcut: ⌃R
+Recommended shortcut: ⌃P

 ### Synthesize

-Inserts @synthesize instructions.
+Inserts `@synthesize` instructions.
 Cycles through two variants, the second of which uses the `property = ivar` form to assign the property to an ivar with a different name.

 Recommended shortcut: ⌃S

+### Release and nil ivar

+Inserts two lines to release and nil an ivar in a dealloc method.
+The selection is used as ivar name.

+Recommended shortcut: Recommend to use the completion prefix.

 About the Cheat Sheet Generator
 ===============================